 The 130-foot structure will yield roughly 140,000 square feet, with 91,740 square feet for residential use.
 Of the 137 units, twenty will be priced as affordable housing.
 Three townhouse units will be situated along Willow Street, providing more eyes to the side street in a fashion Jane Jacobs might be inclined to appreciate.
 The building includes a vehicle elevator, providing access to the 82-car garage.
 Parking is also included for 131 bicycles.

 BAR Architects is responsible for the design, with the Miller Company leading landscape architecture across the project’s 9,390 square feet of open space, including at ground level and the rooftop terrace.
-The facade

 The development is just half a block from Van Ness Avenue nearby City Hall, where the city’s rapid bus transit line is nearing completion.
 The Civic Center BART Station is 16 minutes away by foot.